 Do you need physical phones?

-Do you need voicemail set up for each one of your numbers?
+Do you need voicemail set up for each one of your numbers (on amazon connect contact center)?

 Amazon connect still doesn’t have a voicemail feature out the box (yes, you read that right) as Amazon connect itself is in a nascent state (however, many large customers have moved on to using amazon connect).